MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 between a virus and a Trojan horse program is that a Trojan horse program does not replicate itself; it only destroys information on the hard disk.
 A Trojan horse program disguises itself as a legitimate program, such as a game or utility.
-When it’s run, though, it can destroy or scramble data.
+When it's run, though, it can destroy or scramble data.

 **Macro viruses** This type of computer virus is stored in a macro within a file, template, or add-in.
 The spread of a macro virus can be prevented.
 Here